AshirKashyap/Django-Basketball-Stats/README.md

 (base.html and register.html), however, after a user logins or registers, they have complete access to the whole website!

-3. Lastly, I worked on the function of index.hmtl which allowed the user to choose from a variety of 15 players and displayed that player's stats (in the form of points per game, rebounds per game, 2 pt%, 3 pt%, and games played).
+3. Lastly, I worked on the function of index.html which allowed the user to choose from a variety of 15 players and displayed that player's stats (in the form of points per game, rebounds per game, 2 pt%, 3 pt%, and games played).
 To do this, I used basketball-reference.com and exported the data as a CSV.
 I put all this data into "data.txt" and then used code in my view to read in this file.
 From there, I set the points, rebounds, etc. This allowed me to create NBAPlayer objects by